chadbarlow/gt-data-bootcamp_challenge-19_unsupervised-ml/README.md

 <h1 align="left">UNSUPERVISED MACHINE LEARNING<br><i>Topic: Cryptocurrency Trends Forecasting</i> </h1>

-<p>This project investigates fluctuations in price for various cryptocurrencies over time.
-It leverages unsupervised machine learning techniques to discern patterns in these fluctuations and subsequently groups cryptocurrencies into clusters to match these patterns. </p>
+<p>This project investigates price fluctuations of various cryptocurrencies over time.
+The project leverages unsupervised machine learning to discern patterns in these fluctuations and subsequently groups cryptocurrencies into clusters to match the patterns. </p>

 ## Data Science Methods
 - Data preprocessing and normalization using StandardScaler